-The proposed solar farm has a relatively small generating capacity (2.5MW) and would not contribute significantly to the National Grid.
+The proposed solar farm has a relatively small generating capacity (5.03MW) and would not contribute significantly to the National Grid.
 It falls significantly below the 50MW threshold set out in the NPPG beyond which an ES is more likely to be required.

 However, this is a small installation using a novel form of generation and must be considered carefully in terms of the key impacts identified in the NPPG.
 The scheme involves no emissions to the air and there is no fuel to be transported.
-Although the setting is rural, the site is not set within a particularly sensitive area as identified in Regulation 2 of the
+The proposal is situated in the context of existing infrastructure and development including the prison, railway line and overhead electricity cables.
+Although the setting is rural, the site is not set within a particularly sensitive area as identified in Regulation 2 of the Regulations.